oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 As an aside if you do the above for the zipkin pod you'll see that it has no resource constraint in place, so it can use as much CPU as the cluster allows for a pod by default

-## Step 2: Configuring the autoscaler
+## Task 2: Configuring the autoscaler

 That we have hit the limit is almost certainly a problem, it's quite likely that the performance of the service is limited out because of this.
 Of course it may be that you have made a deliberate decision to limit the service, possibly to avoid overloading the back end database (though as it's an ATP database it can scale automatically for you if the load gets high)